Henning von Holtzendorff: Biography

 In 1915, after World War I broke out, he was recalled to duty to serve as head of the Imperial Admiralty Staff.
-During his retirement Holtzendorff converted into a strong proponent of unrestricted submarine warfare.
+During his retirement Holtzendorff converted from a skeptic of unrestricted submarine warfare into one of its strongest proponent.
 He published a memo in December 1916 that was presented to Kaiser Wilhelm II and approved at the Pless conference in January 1917.
 The belief that unrestricted submarine warfare would starve Britain and bring about its demise was predicted, with the statement that the United Kingdom will be forced to sue for peace within six months.
 He also stated that the risk of American intervention could be taken and ignored.
-His policy succeeded in disturbing both the Royal and the Merchant Navy with Allied shipping losses over 6 million GRT in 1917.
-His submarines became less successful when convoys were introduced, the US joined the war, and Britain was not compelled to surrender.
+This policy succeeded in disturbing both the Royal and the Merchant Navy with Allied shipping losses over 6 million GRT in 1917.
+German submarines became less successful when convoys were introduced, the US joined the war, and Britain was not compelled to surrender.
 He did not believe the US would be able to join the war, and thought his submarines would prevent their effective deployment of forces to Europe.

 Holtzendorff was promoted to the rank of Großadmiral on 31 July 1918, the sixth and final appointment to that rank in the Imperial Navy.
 He was retired again after quarrels about war aims with the Oberste Heeresleitung (Supreme Army Command) in August 1918 and replaced by Admiral Reinhard Scheer.

 He was the husband of Margarethe Zitelmann and adoptive father to her widowed sister-in-law's two daughters.
 Admiral Holtzendorff died in the Uckermark district on 7 June 1919.